Event with the Friends

 Reverend David Railton M.C.
 Exhibition

-We are delighted to announce that the Friends of St Mary’s and St Eanswythe’s exhibition ‘Reverend David Railton M.C.’ has now transferred into the church where it will remain on a temporary basis.
+We are delighted to announce that the Friends of St Mary’s and St Eanswythe’s exhibition ‘Reverend David Railton M.C.’ has now transferred into the church where it will remain on an ongoing basis.
 The iconic image of the Tomb has been recreated, with the kind permission of Westminster Abbey.

 100 years ago, on the 11th November 1920, an Unknown Warrior was laid to rest at Westminster Abbey.
 This was to be the legacy of a remarkable man, Reverend David Railton, curate at the Parish Church of St Mary and St Eanswythe in Folkestone.